Discretization of the Burgers' equation as a port-Hamiltonian system: Introduction

 In this work, the pH formulation is applied to the Burgers' equation (BE), a fundamental non-linear partial differential equation.
 The BE is one of the seminal equations in fluid dynamics.
 It serves as a one-dimensional analogue of the Navier–Stokes equations in the pressureless limit and models non-linear wave propagation in incompressible media.
 Notably, the BE plays a central role in understanding the formation of shock waves, making it a widely adopted model far beyond its original hydrodynamic context.

 The BE was introduced in 1939 (\cite{Burgers_1995}) who simplified the full Navier–Stokes equations by neglecting the pressure term.
 A comprehensive overview of the historical development and recent advances related to the BE can be found in~\cite{Enflo_2004,Bonkile_2018}.
 While the inviscid Burgers' equation (IBE) captures key features of shock formation, its simulation may lead to nonphysical oscillations.
-To address this issue, a small viscosity term is introduced, motivated by classical numerical schemes commonly used to solve the IBE, which tend to introduce artificial viscosity.
+To address this issue, a small viscosity term is introduced, motivated by classical numerical schemes commonly used, which tend to introduce artificial viscosity.
 This modification yields a model that retains the essential characteristics of the original system while being more amenable to stable numerical approximation.
-The pH formulation is then also applied to the viscous Burgers' equation (VBE), which combines convective transport with diffusive effects.
-In this framework, viscous dissipation is modeled via a dissipative port.
-Boundary ports are naturally incorporated, enabling the definition of boundary control and observation in a physically meaningful manner.
+The pH formulation is then applied to the viscous Burgers' equation (VBE), which combines convective transport with diffusive effects.
+In this framework, viscous dissipation is modeled via a resistive port.
+Boundary ports are naturally incorporated, enabling the definition of boundary control and observation.

 The paper is organized as follows.
 Section~\ref{sec:inviscid-model} introduces a pH formulation of the IBE, including the associated Dirac structure, weak formulation, and structure-preserving finite element discretization.
 The resulting discrete power balance is established, and numerical simulations highlight the limitations of the inviscid formulation when steep gradients develop.
 These observations motivate the introduction of viscosity, which is addressed in Section~\ref{sec:viscous-model}.
-There, the VBE is formulated within the pH framework by adding a distributed dissipative port and the corresponding boundary ports, and a structure-preserving discretization is derived.
+There, the VBE is formulated within the pH framework by adding a distributed resistive port and the corresponding boundary ports, and a structure-preserving discretization is derived.
 Section~\ref{sec:simulations} presents numerical simulations illustrating the behavior of both inviscid and viscous models and validating the proposed formulation.
 Section~\ref{sec:stability} provides a parametric numerical study that investigates the influence of the spatial resolution, time-step scaling, and viscosity on the energetic stability of the scheme.
-Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future works.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future works.